The Organised Housewife » Tips, ideas, inspiration and motivation to help keep you and your household clean and organised

 My kids don’t have a dirty clothes basket in their bathroom, there is just no room to store one.
 So they put their clothes directly into the laundry baskets, sorting into darks, whites and colours as they go.
 They have done this for years and it is such a great help to me.
 I have a clothes basket in my room which I empty and sort into these baskets daily.

-I find this system takes alot of time out of the washing process.
+I find this system takes a lot of time out of the washing process.
 I enjoy going into the laundry and without fuss load the washing machine and continue on with whatever I was doing.

 If you have the space I recommend you try separating your washing.
-I purchased this wire basket system from Howards Storage World, however they can also be found at places like IKEA, Big W and Kmart.

-Other possibilities could be:
+Washing Storage and Sorting possibilities could be:

-• Sorting hampers from Howards Storage World
+- Sorting hampers from Howards Storage World

 How do you store your dirty laundry?

 Oh that is a fabulous idea!!!
-Il be getting one of them for sure i sort my clothes exactly the same way except they are piled in front of the laundry door :| this way is sooooo much better THANKYOU!! xx
+Il be getting one of them for sure i sort my clothes exactly the same way except they are piled in front of the laundry door 😐 this way is sooooo much better THANKYOU!! xx

 Will make it look tidier too!